The Sacramental Life

 Baptism

-2. At least one sponsor (same sex as the one to be presented) is required as a guarantor to the Church that the child will be brought up in the Orthodox Faith.
-The Godparent must be a practicing Orthodox Christian, in that no one can guarantee something that they do not possess.
+- At least one sponsor (same sex as the one to be presented) is required as a guarantor that the child will be brought up in the Orthodox Faith.
+The Godparent must be a practicing Orthodox Christian.

-3. Parents and sponsors should meet with the priest prior to the celebrating of the Sacrament in order to discuss the significance of this Sacrament in their lives and the life of their child.
+- Parents and sponsors should meet with the priest prior to the celebration of the Sacrament to discuss its significance.

-4. Parents should discuss plans for the Baptism of their child with the priest prior to making any commitments concerning naming a sponsor, date and time.
+- Parents should discuss plans for the Baptism with the priest prior to making any commitments concerning naming a sponsor, date, and time.

 Adults who wish to be received into communion with the Orthodox Church are provided a period of introduction and instruction.
-Under the guidance of the priest and with the encouragement of the community, the candidate participates in the worship of the parish and learns the basic teaching of the Orthodox Faith.
-The candidate is formally received into the life of the Church through the Sacrament of Baptism or by Chrismation (if previously baptized as a Christian in the name of the Holy Trinity and immersion of water).
+The candidate is formally received through the Sacrament of Baptism or by Chrismation (if previously baptized as a Christian in the name of the Holy Trinity with immersion of water).
 Through Chrismation, the seal of the gift of the Holy Spirit is given to confirm us in the Orthodox Faith.
-It is God who establishes us with you in Christ, and has commissioned us; He has put His seal upon us and given us His Spirit in our hearts as a guarantee (2 Corinthians 1:21-22).
 An Orthodox sponsor is required for the reception of converts.

 Communion (Eucharist)